huawei-noah/bolt/docs/INSTALL.md

     <img src="images/GNU.PNG" alt="GNU" style="zoom:150%;" />

-    If GNU has been installed successfully, you can see the uniquely determined GNU compiler version number(For example: 8.3.0).
+    If GNU has been installed successfully, you can see the uniquely determined GNU compiler version number (e.g. 8.3.0).
 If you fail to see the version number or the number you see is lower than 8.3.0, please reinstall the ARM GNU compiler on your server.
-You can refer to the [GNU compiler installation example](https://askubuntu.com/questions/472219/how-to-install-gcc-4-7-arm-linux-gnueabihf-on-ubuntu-12-04) to implement the installation of GNU compiler and set the environment **PATH** to find it.
+You can refer to the [GNU compiler installation example](https://askubuntu.com/questions/472219/how-to-install-gcc-4-7-arm-linux-gnueabihf-on-ubuntu-12-04) to install GNU compiler and set the environment **PATH** to find it.

 ## Android Tools